There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Food should be properly cooked through.
 This can be especially tough to know when camping as you won’t be using your usual cooking appliance.

 A food thermometer is especially helpful for knowing when the food is safe to eat.
 Remember that ground beef and poultry should be cooked through to 165 degrees Fahrenheit.
-The last thing you want when you’re away on a camping trip is to end up with food poisoning!
+No one wants to end up on a camping trip with food poisoning!

 It’s always sound advice to plan for the worst and hope for the best.